Satellite Symposia

 What guidelines does DDW have regarding posting presentations online?

 DDW allows partners to post their presentations online if the presentation does not make mention of DDW.
-Presentations must be hosted by the education partner.
-DDW will post a link to the education partner’s website on the Satellite Symposia Schedule page for attendees to view post show.
-Links will be posted until Friday, Aug.
-30, 2024.
+DDW allows partners to post their presentations online if the presentation does not make mention of DDW.
+We will post a link to the recording on the Satellite Symposia Schedule page on the DDW website; we cannot host the recording on DDW.org.
+Links will be posted until Aug.
+29, 2025.

 Can the sponsor follow up with the attendees by providing enduring materials?

-Yes, however it is the sponsor’s responsibility to collect any contact information during the symposium and to acquire all the permissions to contact each attendee.
-DDW cannot provide attendee contact information.
-All promotional materials for live streaming presentations or hosting presentations online must follow DDW’s rules and regulations and must be reviewed and approved by DDW prior to release.
+Yes, but the sponsor must collect contact details and get consent from attendees during the symposium since DDW cannot share attendee information.
+All promotional materials for live-streamed or online presentations must comply with DDW’s rules and be reviewed and approved by DDW before release.

 Saturday, May 18, 2024